 - Please remain in your vehicle and call us from the parking lot upon arrival.

-- We will call you back when a team member is available to start your appointment.
+- We will call you back when a team member is available to start your appointment by phone.

 Additionally, we are taking extra measures above and beyond our already high standards to help ensure everyone’s safety:

 - We are regularly monitoring and following public health recommendations.

 - We are using medical-grade disinfectants more frequently in high-traffic areas, including, door handles, light switches, faucets, front counters, exam rooms, restrooms, and more.